AndrzejLechrenski/badwolfbot/README.md

 Create a file in ./config named "security.json" with the following contents
 ```
 {
-	"discordToken"	:	"yourdiscordtoken"
+	"discordToken"	:	"<yourdiscordtoken>"
 }
 ```
-where "yourdiscordtoken" is taken from the bot token you create at https://discord.com/developers/applications
+where <yourdiscordtoken> is taken from the bot token you create at https://discord.com/developers/applications

 ## Execution :
 On windows, just use "run.bat"